devbymike/mk3y.com/_posts/2016-11-17-21-Day-Media-Detox.md

 Social media has become a big part in how we connect with others.

-For me, it's played a pivotal role in my life as my wife, and I traveled the country as <a href="https://boldandadventurous.com/" target="_blank">Mike Key</a>.
+For me, it's played a pivotal role in my life as my wife, and I traveled the country as <a href="https://boldandadventurous.com/" target="_blank">Bold&Adventurous</a>.
 We've made new friends, and explored so many new places thanks to Facebook, Twitter, and Instagram.

 But there is a dark side to the current state of social media.
 These platforms are a breeding ground for negativity and a distraction from real life.
 Even with some heavy swinging of the Hide From News Feed Hammer on FB, I can’t escape the random political rant.
 This past election cycle has been rough, though.
 It's made worse by the fact I am a political junky with friends on both sides of the political spectrum.